 Captain Tim Zander

 Captain Tim Zander is a veteran of the U.S. Army where he served for four years.
 He began his professional law enforcement career in 2000 when he joined the Palm Bay Police Department as a patrol officer.
 During his tenure with this agency he served in a variety of capacities including patrol, field training officer program, and special investigations.
 Captain Zander was promoted to sergeant in 2007 and served as a patrol supervisor, field training officer coordinator and lead the Special Investigations Unit which handled drug and weapon investigations along with targeted and covert high-risk operations often involving career criminals and violent offenders.
 Captain Zander quickly worked his way up to the rank of lieutenant in 2011 where he began serving as watch commander.
 His leadership responsibilities expanded to include coordination of security and public safety for special events.
-He also managed the reserve officer program and the city's red light camera program.
+He also managed the reserve officer program.

 Captain Zander has an associate degree from Jefferson Community College in Watertown, New York; a bachelor's degree in professional administration along with a master's degree in public administration from Barry University.
 Captain Zander is a graduate of the Florida Leadership Academy and Florida State University's Certified Public Manager program.